yegor256/blog/_drafts/_sv.md

 to be the most accurate description of what I felt there.
-First, they are very tightly locked in their "knowledge frames"---they know what they know and are not interested in hearing about anything else, which might disturb their self-confidence in the body of knowledge they already posess.
+First, they are very tightly locked in their "knowledge frames"---they know what they know and are not interested in hearing about anything else, which might disturb their self-confidence in the body of knowledge they already possess.
 Anything that even slightly contradicts the concepts they learned in school is a "conspiracy theory" and, if you take it seriously "you are a weird individual and we have to agree to disagree, bye!"